hivejs/docs/developing_components__plugins/client-side_interfaces.md

 #### ui.route(action, route:String):Bool|Object
 Use this helper in your middle-ware to listen for routes.
 You can specify a route in the familiar express style: `/users/:user`.
 If action is a ROUTE and the route matches the path in the action's payload, this will return the parameters as an Object, otherwise it'll return `false`.

+#### ui.exitRoute(store, action, route:String):Bool
+This is the complementary function to `ui.route`: If the user navigates away from the given route, this will return true.

+#### ui.requireScript(url:String):Promise
+If the script at that URL has not been loaded with this function, yet, this will load it (by appending a script tag with the given URL to the HTML body) and resolve the returned promise once it's loaded.
+Otherwise the promise will be rosolved immediately.

+*Note that this function does only check for scripts that have been loaded with the same mechanism.
+It won't prevent a script from being loaded twice, if you insert a script tag yourself the first time.*

 ### session
 Package: [`hive-ui`](https://github.com/hivejs/hive-ui)